EV Resale Value Rankings

 Is now a good time to buy a used EV?

-Yes — 2024 and early-2026 were the steepest-depreciation years on record for used EVs.
-A 3-year-old Lucid Air now trades at 38% of MSRP; a 2-year-old Mercedes EQS at 55%.
+Yes — 2024 and 2025 were the steepest-depreciation years on record for used EVs.
+A 3-year-old Lucid Air now trades around 48% of MSRP (~$42,000, from $87,400 new); a 2-year-old Mercedes EQS around 50%.
 For luxury buyers willing to accept slightly shorter remaining warranty, the discounts are historically large.
-For budget buyers, Chevrolet Bolts and Nissan Leafs under $18K remain unbeaten on dollars-per-mile.
+For budget buyers, Chevrolet Bolts (~$16,500) and Nissan Leafs remain unbeaten on dollars-per-mile.

 Does battery health affect EV resale value?